FosterSamuel/erudio/content/teaching.md

 draft: false
 ---

-Self-learning is at a new level of accessibility.
-The internet brings you every subject and its  fervent communities.
-In each the pundits and novices sharpen each other.
+Self-learning is at a new height of accessibility.
+The internet brings you every subject and its fervent communities in which both the pundits and novices sharpen each other.
 The discourse excites and frustrates the Undergraduate.
-What value does traditional teaching offer that the community does not?
+What value does traditional teaching offer that the fervent community does not?

 # Worthwhile Errors
 New writers go online and learn the absolute rule: never write in the passive voice.
 So they don't.
+They stare at a blank page and think about how to write a perfectly active sentence.
 They miss out on writing and reanimating dead sentences.

-<blockquote><p>But I kept typing; pouring inane, kindergarten-level drivel into my phone.</p><a rel="noopener" target="_blank" href="https://tjcx.me/posts/consumption-distraction/">Tom Cleveland, "Consume less, create more"</a></blockquote>

 Communities follow the same pattern.
-A new learner posts the wrong answer.
-An experienced learner shreds it and responds with a correct one.
+A new learner posts the wrong answer, and an experienced hobbyist shreds it and responds with a correct one.
 The informative answer often does not explain the valuable missteps.

 Good mistakes kindle learning.
 The teacher can build a space to encourage and learn from worthwhile errors.